ck546/academic-sitefinal/content/publication/2020-epistemic/index.md

 authors:
   - admin
 doi: 10.1177/0191453720961523
-publication: "*Philosophy and Social Criticism*"
+publication: "*Philosophy & Social Criticism*"
 abstract: Contemporary workplaces are mostly hierarchical.
 Intrinsic and extrinsic bads of workplace hierarchies have been widely discussed in the literature on workplace democracy and workplace republicanism.
 However, a